trisdauvergne/milestone-project-04/planchest-ms4-readme.md

 - An **error message** will appear if the user has made a spelling mistake or the API can't return any results that match exactly what the user has searched for

 ### Features to implement in the future
-- Feature to view music videos using data from another API
-- Feature to view song lyrics using data from another API
+- Feature for designers to view their sales history
+- Validation of designers and check work before it goes live on the site
+- Purchases from non-registered users

 ## Technologies used
 - HTML and CSS programming languages